 The faculty and I applaud your decision to pursue a PhD in nursing and are delighted you chose Pace University College of Health Professions Lienhard School of Nursing as the place to do so.
-The PhD program in will be stimulating, challenging, and sometimes exhausting as you make your way through new terminology, insights, dilemmas, and skills.
+The PhD program will be exciting, challenging, and sometimes exhausting as you make your way through new terminology, insights, dilemmas, and skills.
 Faculty and staff are here to facilitate your work.
 As with any new role, there are expectations that will help you be successful as a student and nurse scientist.

 The Core Values of the College of Health Profession are Commitment to Quality Care, Cultural Competence, Innovation, Integrity, Interprofessional Collaboration, and Scholarship.
-Nursing is the most trusted profession in the United States, rated highest in honesty and integrity, and it is a privilege for me as dean to serve our nursing programs.
+These core values stem from the rich history of the Lienhard School of Nursing which began at Pace University in 1966.
+Nursing is the most trusted profession in the United States, rated highest in honesty and integrity, and it is a privilege for me as dean and chief nursing officer to serve our nursing programs.